Sharjeel50/lat-long/README.txt

 You can then test the search functionality by entering a Postcode and Radius which would update then table of contents.

-To run the Unit test's open Unit_Test.py and run the file via python compiler, this will promptly start the individual unit test's and return if the test's have passed or not.
+To run the Unit test's open Unit_Test.py and run the file via python compiler, this will promptly start the written test cases.

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------